Have you heard the news?

 Typically, the “Social Media Arena” for well-known brands isn’t about the initial sale, it is about brand awareness.
 Social media allows people to make that emotional connection to their favorite brand by showing their loyalty with likes or actions; they can vote for their favorite pizza and upload pictures of themselves eating their favorite pizza from different locations.
 However, for those of us who are not touting a well-known brand, the climate of the Social Media may change; we’re looking for that initial sale (and customer loyalty.)
-In addition, unlike a nation brand, small businesses do not advertise on TV but they have found, like the national brands, they can setup a social media business presence with little or no initial investment other than time and dedication.
+In addition, unlike a nation brand, small businesses do not advertise on TV.
+They have found, like the national brands, they can set up a social media business presence.
+They need little or no initial investment other than time and dedication.

 Social media marketing takes time, resources and energy away from your business.
 You’re tweeting instead of cooking, you are updating instead of sleeping or you pay someone else to do all this for you.
 Should you give up social media marketing altogether and concentrate on proven marketing channels to increase your ROI – no, instead capitalize on the potential reach and use it in conjunction with the channel that produces the highest ROI, email marketing.
 Did you know according to the latest research by the DMA ( The Direct Marketing Association ) “Email is the channel that produces the highest ROI.
-For every dollar a marketer invests in this highly profitable channel, the ROI in 2012 is $39.40.”
-In addition with the duality of Social Networking and email lists you can discover and reinforce new markets that you may not have identified in the past.”
+For every dollar, a marketer invests in this highly profitable channel, the ROI in 2012 is $39.40: six years later, that number has increased 3 +times.”
+In addition to the duality of Social Networking and email lists you can discover and reinforce new markets that you may not have identified in the past.”
 It’s all in how you wield it.

 - Create email campaigns for sharing: send a coupon that encourages your recipients to pass your email around.